gre/json2d/README.md

 In that context, you
 **MUST provide a 4th parameter** if you want that multi-line feature: **the lineHeight in pixels**.

+> Note: the `maxWidth` that allows the [canvas2d specification](http://www.w3.org/TR/2dcontext/#drawing-text-to-the-canvas) is not supported by slide2d.

 ## Full Example:

 ```js